Livingstone Shire Council has recently completed a consultation with residents regarding ongoing concerns about vehicle traffic and pedestrian safety.

-Our aim is to reduce vehicle speeds and volume and eliminate 'non-local' traffic including trucks on Ocean Park Avenue.
+Based on the feedback received, Council is moving forward with plans to reduce vehicle speeds and volume, and eliminate 'non-local' traffic, including trucks, from Ocean Park Avenue.

 Background